About Stonelight Images

 The Photographer

-I have been using a camera for over fifty years and, until 1995, have been essentially self-taught.
+I have been using a camera for over 65 years and, until 1995, had been essentially self-taught.
 In that year, wishing to become more proficient in documentary photography, I enrolled in some courses at the Smithsonian Institution in Washington, D.C. and instead became increasingly drawn into photography as an expressive medium.
-I wish to gratefully acknowledge here the assistance and encouragement of all my mentors thus far, in alphabetical order: Bruce Barnbaum, Regina DeLuise, Nancy E. Green, Don Kirby, Kim Kirkpatrick, Anne Larsen, Frank Lavelle, Bates Littlehales, Olive Rosen, Charles Rumph, Fred Schreiber, John Sexton, Barbara Southworth and Craig Stevens.
+I wish to gratefully acknowledge here the assistance and encouragement of all my mentors thus far, in alphabetical order: Bruce Barnbaum, Dan Burkholder, Regina DeLuise, Nancy E. Green, Don Kirby, Kim Kirkpatrick, Anne Larsen, Frank Lavelle, Bates Littlehales, Olive Rosen, Charles Rumph, Fred Schreiber, John Sexton, Barbara Southworth and Craig Stevens.

 While not technically having studied photography under the following, I have also benefited from the advice or commentary of A.D.
-Coleman, Tillman Crane, Jennifer Dorsey, Jon Lentz, Susette Newberry, Hugh Phibbs, and Philip and Ina Trager.
+Coleman, Tony Bonanno, Tillman Crane, Jennifer Dorsey, Jon Lentz, Susette Newberry, Hugh Phibbs, and Philip and Ina Trager.
 My shortcomings are no reflection on the remarkable abilities of all these individuals, but are entirely of my own making.
 Having said this, I also believe there is much to be gained personally by using one's own compass in finding one's own way - that is what I seek to do in my photography and in a way, that is what this web site is all about.

 The Equipment and Materials

 In the past, gelatin silver prints were made with a Beseler 23C III condenser enlarger using Schneider Componon-S lenses.
 These prints were primarily made with Kodak Ektalure, Agfa Multicontrast Classic and Forte Polywarmtone Plus papers which I processed to generally acceptable archival standards.
-Now, digital prints are made with an Epson Stylus Photo R2400 printer, using UltraChrome K-3 inks and generally either Epson Premium Glossy Photo paper or Moab Entrada Fine Art Natural 190 paper.